 Can You Swim With Pacemaker

-For example, it is recommended to avoid diving or jumping into the water, as the impact can damage the device or dislodge its leads.
 Additionally, it is important to avoid strong underwater currents and to shower promptly after getting out of the water to prevent infections.
-By following these precautions and consulting with your doctor, pacemaker wearers can safely enjoy swimming.

 Understanding Pacemaker and Its Functioning

 Pacemakers can help people with slow or irregular heart rhythms, making their heartbeat regular.
 The device can monitor the heart’s functioning and send signals when the heartbeat is too slow or stops.
-There are different types of pacemakers, including single-chamber, dual-chamber, and biventricular pacemakers.

 Swimming With a Pacemaker: Is It Safe?